 Performance and Productivity are Lacking

 Another good sign that your network firewall is causing more problems than it solves is a noticeable lack of performance from your network.
 If your network is slow despite a good internet connection, this typically indicates an overloaded firewall.
-In other words, there is too much traffic attempting to pass through too few ports.
+In other words, there is too much traffic attempting to pass through the device or the firewall isn’t rated high enough for the traffic you have.
+If you have a lot of remote workers, your firewall may not be capcable of handling all of the VPN connections.
 At this point, you can either completely overhaul your IT infrastructure to allow for more traffic, or you can change the features of your firewall so that more traffic can come and go as needed at the expense of greater risk.
 Neither of these is a good option for many companies, but there is an alternative: outsourcing your IT department altogether.

 The Firewall Isn’t as Effective as it Should Be

 Finally, perhaps the most common sign that your firewall is hurting your business is a lack of effectiveness.
 Simply put, if computers continue to become infected or if employees continue to access websites that you thought you blocked, this is indicative of a serious issue – and one that can frustrate business owners who are not as familiar with network security as they should be.
 The best way to resolve this issue is to hire IT professionals to configure your firewall properly, but it can be expensive to add another person to the payroll.
 Outsourcing these tasks is far more cost-effective, and when you choose the right managed IT provider, you can feel confident that your configuration will always be correct.